LionelJouin/meridio-2.x/docs/readme.md

 Here is an example above of how a `Gateway` would look like.
 Once deployed, the operator/controller will be in charge of deploying the component for the gateway to provide the functionalities described by the GatewayClass `meridio-experiment/stateless-load-balancer`.

 The `.spec.infrastructure` field represents some configuration specific to the workload being deployed.
-The `k8s.v1.cni.cncf.io/networks` will be added to the `Gateway` workloads indicating the pod will be attached to these networks via Multus. `meridio-experiment/networks` and `meridio-experiment/network-subnets` will indicate that the IPs of the endpoints behind the services being handled by the `Gateway` must be in the subnet `169.111.100.0/24` on the network provided by Multus via `macvlan-nad-1`.
+The `k8s.v1.cni.cncf.io/networks` are added to the `Gateway` workloads, so pods (SLLBRs) will be attached to these networks via Multus when they are deployed. `meridio-experiment/networks` indicates the network(s) the application pods must be attached to if they want to be considered as an endpoint behind the services (service being handled by the `Gateway`). `meridio-experiment/network-subnets` indicates in which subnet(s) the endpoint IP(s) are.
+In this example, the endpoints (application pods behind the service) must have the network interface provided by Multus via `macvlan-nad-1` and the endpoint IPs for these pods will be all IPs in the subnet `169.111.100.0/24` for the network interface (provided via `macvlan-nad-1`).

 For more control, if required in the future, another sub-field named `parametersRef` allows passing a configuration object.